 2. Any individual charged with participating in a disturbance will be referred to the appropriate judicial body for action.

 The judicial procedure with respect to faculty and other professional staff charged with participating in a disturbance or improper demonstrations or seizure of facilities, or other like violations of university policy, is as follows:

-The faculty member shall be afforded a hearing before the Institute Appeals Board (see Policy D18.0: "RIT Student Conduct Process," section VI.) which shall determine whether:
+The faculty member shall be afforded a hearing before the University Appeals Board (see Policy D18.0: "RIT Student Conduct Process," section VI.) which shall determine whether:

 The faculty member violated the policies of the university and

 The faculty member willfully disobeyed any reasonable request to discontinue such violations, if any.